degregat/deep-opt-auctions/README.md

-# Differentially Private Approximately Optimal Auctions through Deep Learning
+# Approximately Optimal Auctions through Differentially Private One-Shot Learning
 Fork of [Optimal Auctions through Deep Learning](https://github.com/saisrivatsan/deep-opt-auctions) (https://arxiv.org/pdf/1706.03459.pdf), using [TensorFlow Privacy](https://github.com/tensorflow/privacy/) to make the RegretNet approach Differentially Private, resulting in Approximate Truthfulness and Collusion Resistance in the sense of “Mechanism Design via Differential Privacy" (Frank McSherry and Kunal Talwar, In FOCS, pages 94–103, 2007).
 This means we can relax the assumption of having prior knowledge of the valuation profiles.

+Only a single report is taken from each agent.
+We perform one-shot learning on these to learn an auction and plug in those same reports to calculate Revenue, Regret and Welfare.

+Since the potential to outperform a truthful report in the learned mechanism, by misreporting during the training, should be bounded, the incentive to misreport would also be bounded.
+Thus, the mechanism learner should be approximately truthful.

+## Changes in the one-shot learner

-The outer loop of the lagrange optimizer (see Section 4 of the [paper on "Optimal Auctions through Deep Learning"](https://arxiv.org/pdf/1706.03459.pdf)) in this fork is differentially private, bounding the rate of change of the lagrange multipliers on the regret per agent.
+The optimizer for the auction parameters (`opt_1` in the code) (see Section 4 of the [paper on "Optimal Auctions through Deep Learning"](https://arxiv.org/pdf/1706.03459.pdf)) in this fork is differentially private, bounding the influence of reports on the resulting auction.
 Therefore, the influence each agent has on the resulting allocation and payment functions is bounded.

+## Analysis

+As a first attempt to verify approximate truthfulness, we take one set of valuations [v_0, v_1, v_2, v_3, v_4].

+We enumerate all possible (mis)reports (m_0 to m_1023) for Agent_0, take a single misreport with the fixed valuations of the other agents ([m_0, v_1, v_2, v_3, v_4] to [m_1023, v_1, v_2, v_3, v_4]) and train one auction per set of reports.

+To measure the performance, we compare utility and other metrics across all auctions learned from the (mis)report + valuations.

+### Preliminary results
+In low noise settings, we have high regret and slow convergence.

+In intermediate noise settings, we get better-than-lottery welfare and revenue, as well as lower regret and faster convergence than with low noise.

+In high noise settings, we approach a lottery, resulting in worse allocative welfare and revenue, but low regret.

+### Limitations

+For now, we only analyze agent types constrained to 0/1, which enables us to enumerate all possible 1024 (mis)reports for an agent in the 10 item case.

+### TODO

+- Explore valuation-space
+- Quantify approximation of truthfulness in relation to epsilon for different settings
+- Benchmark
+  - against deep-opt-auctions
+  - against e.g. second price auction

 ## Getting Started

-- Install Python 2.7
+- Install Python 3.7
 - clone this repository and `cd` into it
-- run `pip2 install -r requirements.txt`
+- run `pip3 install -r requirements.txt`

 ## Running the experiments